Charles Mervyn Doyne1

 Muriel Wyndham Knatchbull was the daughter of Colonel Norton Knatchbull and Elizabeth Florence Paxton Wavell.1 She married Arthur Edward Dalzell, 13th Earl of Carnwath, son of Colonel Hon.
 Robert Alexander George Dalzell and Sarah Bushby Harris, on 4 December 1902.1 She died on 5 July 1958.1

 From 4 December 1902, her married name became Dalzell.
-As a result of her marriage, Muriel Wyndham Knatchbull was styled as Countess of Carnwath on 11 July 1931.
+After her marriage, Muriel Wyndham Knatchbull was styled as Countess of Carnwath on 11 July 1931.

 Children of Muriel Wyndham Knatchbull and Arthur Edward Dalzell, 13th Earl of Carnwath